 FREE SHIPPING IN CONTIGUOUS USA.
-ALL ORDERS PLACED BEFORE 12 PM EST APRIL 22 WILL SHIP ALL OTHER ORDERS WILL SHIP MAY 1 2024
+ALL ORDERS PLACED AFTER 12 PM EST WILL SHIP OCT 7TH

 Trash Bags Filled With Clothes For Donation - Where Do They Really End Up?